kotalilyy/unashamed/README.md

 ![handshake](https://user-images.githubusercontent.com/77229281/126027509-98be26ec-e3ac-4cab-8575-4c39b9910030.png)

 ## Description

-A website that provides resources and tools to help you better your mental health.
-It has an inspirational blog where users can sign in, add, edit and delete comments.
-Our website also offers reviews of local therapists in the area.
-We hope to des-stigmatize mental illness, connect people struggling to helpful resources, and encourage people to never be afraid to seek help.
-Never be afraid to better your mental health - be unashamed!
+An inspirational website that provides resources to help users that may be struggling to improve your mental health.
+We hope to de-stigmatize mental illness, connect and encourage people to never be afraid to seek help.
+When it comes to your mental health, remain unashamed.

 ## Table of Contents